idbentley/yo.next/README.md

 ### Combinatorial Complexity of Generators

 Using different generators together is complex both for end users and generator authors.
-To illustrate this, let's eximine the end user case and the generator developer case.
+To illustrate this, let's examine the end user case and the generator developer case.

 #### End User